 You want to promote your small business with an event but don’t know how much you can spend on it?
 You want to bring people together around your idea but don’t think you can do it on a zero budget?
 Sometimes even promotional clothing isn’t an option!

 Think again.
-Companies can sink tons of cash in an event and still have it fail, and on the other hand, it’s also absolutely possible to organise a conference, seminar, job fair or panel discussion on a small budget and make it a success.
+Companies can sink tonnes of cash in an event and still have it fail, and on the other hand, it’s also absolutely possible to organise a conference, seminar, job fair or panel discussion on a small budget and make it a success.

 From idea to concept